dfrance2010/dfrance2010.github.io/README.md

     + __next_id() – returns the highest animal_ID value + 1.
     + __add_fields() – adds calculated fields to animal dictionary to be inserted.
 This ensures all fields are populated and are in the correct structure for the Dash App data table.
 + Updated insert() method to add all calculated fields prior to checking if animal is a rescue type.
 + Updated update() method to check if a DOB is being updated and doing the appropriate updates if yes.

 **Develop a security mindset:**<br>
 + Only users with read/write permissions can access the ‘Advanced Options’ on the dashboard, showing the use of the principle of least privilege.
-+ Data validation protects against injection attacks.
++ Data control and validation protects against injection attacks.

 **Building collaborative environments:**<br>
 + Creating a dashboard with complete CRUD functionality allows for all team members of Grazioso Salvare to work with the most up-to-date information available from the database.
 + ‘Advanced Option’ are only shown when read/write users click on the ‘Show Advanced Option’ button.
+Further, only one ‘delete’, ‘insert’, or ‘update’ view is available at a time, based on the selected radio button.
 This declutters the view for those just using the read functionality of the dashboard.
-Further, only one ‘delete’, ‘insert’, or ‘update’ view is available at a time, based on the selected radio button.
 + Ensured to comment the code and use descriptive naming to make it easier for other developers to work with my code.

 **Professional communication:**<br>
-  + Use of bullets and screencast in narrative to clearly highlight enhancement using both written and oral/visual techniques
+  + Used both narrative and screencast to clearly highlight enhancement using both written and oral/visual techniques

 Video covering changes to the dashboard, followed by the code changes:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Q5YPjcO843c?si=-n-VTVQCPIW2HL-5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 In reflecting on my experience with this enhancement, I was able to continue to learn about Dash Apps and Python, while employing many of the techniques I’ve learned while at SNHU.
 In Dash, I learned about the SingleDatePicker() input option, which allows for picking a date from a calendar for input.
 In Python, I learned about the Nominatim class from geopy.geocoders, which allows for returning map-data from an address.
 Within that scope, I also learned how to add an attribute to a dash-leaflet map to properly cite OpenStreetMap.
-These techniques helped me to ensure strong data validation on input for the MongoDB database.
+These Python elements helped me to ensure strong data validation on input for the MongoDB database.

 My biggest challenge for the enhancement came when I thought I had finished and just had the screencast to wrap up.
 I thought I had sufficiently tested my dashboard, but as it turned out, I had not done as thorough job as I had thought.
 My code was riddled with small bugs, and I had to spend extra time playing whack-a-mole trying to get everything in order.
-I already knew the importance of testing, but this hammered home how important it is to be thorough and run through all scenarios before declaring the task ‘done’.
+I already knew the importance of testing, but this hammered home how critical it is to be thorough and run through all scenarios before declaring the task ‘done’.